 The San Diego Zoo has had a love affair with giant pandas ever since two of the black-and-white bears came to visit in 1987 for 100 days.
 After years of red tape and tons of application paperwork, the Zoo and China agreed on a 12-year research loan of two giant pandas, Bai Yun and Shi Shi, who arrived at the Zoo in 1996.
 A brand-new exhibit area was built for our panda guests, which has since been expanded and renovated and is now called the Giant Panda Research Station.
 In 2008, our panda loan was extended for another five years and was renewed in 2013.
 Of the six pandas born at our zoo, five now live in China, per our loan agreement, where they continue to make us proud!

 Our adult female panda, Bai Yun, was born in September 1991 in a facility in Wolong, China, and was raised by her mother, Dong Dong.
 Her weight ranges from 198 to 220 pounds (90 to 100 kilograms).

-Bai Yun has proven to be a wonderful ambassador for her species, helping us learn about panda behavior, pregnancy and birth, and maternal care.
-She's the mother of Hua Mei, the first surviving giant panda born in the US.
+Bai Yun is a wonderful ambassador for her species, helping us learn about panda behavior, pregnancy and birth, and maternal care.
+She’s the mother of Hua Mei, the first surviving giant panda born in the United States.
 Hua Mei joined the breeding population in China in 2004 and is a mother of eight cubs, including three sets of twins.
 Bai Yun has been a successful mother of five more cubs in the meantime: three males and two females.
-Mei Sheng was born in 2003, Su Lin in 2005, Zhen Zhen in 2007, Yun Zi in 2009, and Xiao Liwu, 2012, and currently living at our Giant Panda Research Station.
+Mei Sheng, 2003, Su Lin, 2005, Zhen Zhen, 2007, Yun Zi, 2009, and Xiao Liwu, 2012, and currently living at our Giant Panda Research Station.

 Keepers and observers all describe Bai Yun as curious, unpredictable, and mischievous.
 She sometimes tries to get her keepers to play with her.
 Bai Yun spends a lot of time checking out the toys she's given to play with: things like large Boomer Balls with apples or carrots inside, a burlap sack stuffed with hay, and fruit-cicles (tubs of apple slices frozen in water).
 She also seems to enjoy anything scented with cloves, pine, or Polo cologne.